FLASH SALES: discover new special offers every week!

 Where to Plant Dianthus?

 Very easy to grow, it thrives almost everywhere in France and even adapts to coastal areas.
 With good hardiness (down to -15°C), it withstands frost and copes well with summer drought.
-It requires a sunny or very lightly shaded and open position.
-While it prefers alkaline conditions, it tolerates all well-drained soils.
-It is averse to clay soils that retain water, favouring permeable and stony, dry to moist soils.
+It prefers a sunny or very lightly shaded and open position.
+While it enjoys alkaline conditions, it tolerates all well-drained soils.
+It is averse to clay soils that retain water, favouring permeable and stony soils, from dry to moist.
 In waterlogged or clayey soil, it would be more vulnerable to rust or certain viruses that could be fatal.

-This is a versatile plant that enjoys all kinds of bright and warm locations.
-Dianthus can be grown alone but is best planted in groups at the edge or in the middle of a sunny border, paired with small grasses and other vigorous perennials to add colourful touches: Campanulas, Nepetas, Veronicas, Dwarf Asters, Alyssums, Love-in-a-Mist, Creeping Phlox, Achilleas, or even Helianthemums.
-In the vegetable garden, it also has its place in the corner reserved for cut flowers for bouquet making.
+This versatile plant flourishes in all kinds of bright, warm locations.
+Dianthus can be grown alone but is best planted in groups at the edge or in the middle of sunny borders, paired with small grasses and other vigorous perennials to add colourful touches: Campanulas, Nepetas, Veronicas, dwarf Asters, Alyssums, Love-in-a-Mist, moss Phlox, Achilleas, or even Helianthemums.
+In the vegetable garden, it also has its place in the flower corner for cut flower arrangements.
 The low varieties are perfect for raised beds, in dry rockeries, on well-drained slopes, or between the stones of a wall where they form low-maintenance flowering cushions.
 They also adapt very well to pot cultivation, on the terrace or balcony.

 How to Plant?

-• Soak the buckets in water before planting
+• Soak the pots in water before planting

 • Loosen the soil, working it well.

-• Dig a hole twice the volume of the bucket
+• Dig a hole twice the volume of the pot

 • In heavy soil, incorporate gravel to improve drainage

 • Plant in a mixture of potting soil and garden soil, ensuring not to bury the basal leaves.
-Plant it raised in humid regions.
+Plant elevated in humid regions.

 • Space the plants 25 cm apart when planting